hellozelf/hackathon-2.0-scraping/README.md

   - Have at least **100k followers**.
   - Have received over **1 million likes**.

-### 2. Robust Data Storage
+### 5. Robust Data Storage
-- Data storage solutions can vary from simple file storage (e.g., CSV, JSON) to more complex database management systems (e.g., SQL, MongoDB).
+- Data storage solutions can vary from simple file storage (e.g., CSV, JSON) to more complex database management systems (e.g., SQL, NoSQL).
 - Flexibility in choosing the storage method allows the developer to design the schema based on their own preferences and project scale.